 This exercise is designed to give you practice with the terminal/command line environment.
 Given that the possibilities for the tools mentioned below have expanded quite a bit and can change over time, please let me know immediately if you run into trouble or something that seems to not fit (e.g. you don't seem to have a named program below) This will help me and the rest of the class.
 Also, know that this document might change slightly because of the above.
-Additionally, *different methods of using Linux may yield different answers*
+Additionally, *different methods of using Linux and/or the command line may yield different answers*

 (Specific questions are in bold, like this, and things to be typed or seen on screen are in monospace, like this.

 - Precisely how are you getting to your Linux Command Line?
 (E.g. Virtualbox + name-of-distro, Raspberry Pi, Windows Subsystem for Linux, Docker, etc?)